Do professional translators need to have a creative flair ?

-Providing language translation services isn’t usually associated with the creative sector.
+Generally speaking, providing specialist translation services isn’t usually associated with the creative sector.
 For many, an image of a linguist sitting at their desk with dictionaries open and translating material word-for-word is somewhat given.
-In a globalising world where companies approach different markets based on their local principals however, linguists are often faced with tasks which require problem-solving, improvisation, adaptation and other creative skills, not usually allied with the translations field.
+In a globalising world where companies approach different markets based on their local principles however, linguists are often faced with tasks which require problem-solving, improvisation, adaptation and other creative skills, not usually allied with the translations field.

 There is a misconception about translation outside the global community of linguists.
 People believe that once you are fluent in a language, all you need to do is convey words from one language to another.

 In reality, language very rarely affords a direct translation.

 Direct translations are an unsatisfactory solution for a professional translator, especially when it comes to marketing materials.
 A creative process is therefore required in order to retain the original meaning of the message, but present the new text in a way that is engaging for a native audience.